Abersoch & Surrounding areas.

 - Go on a boat trip to see the seals and dolphins or have a fishing trip.
 Go go-karting or visit Surf Snowdonia.

 - There are lots of things to do on the Lyn Peninsula and there’s always the option of finding a sheltered spot and reading a book or having a snooze!

 - Further away there are lots to explore in Pwllheli, Criccieth, Porthmadog and Snowdonia national park

 LLYN COASTAL BUS

 We are very fortunate to have the Lyn Coastal Bus service.
 You can get the bus to Aberdaron, Whistling Sands and Morfa Nefyn, Hells Mouth and various other stops.
-Dogs are allowed on the buses and it’s the bargain price of £2 per return journey (as at Autumn 2017).
-It is ideal if you wish to walk some of the Coastal paths with their stunning scenery but only want a one-way walk.
+Dogs are allowed on the buses and it’s the bargain price of £3 per return journey (as of 2021).
+It is ideal if you wish to walk some of the Coastal paths with their stunning scenery but only wants a one-way walk.
 It’s also a good way of getting to Morfa Nefyn and having a drink or meal in the famous Ty Coch pub on the beach or at the recently refurbished Cliff Inn at the opposite end of Morfa Nefyn beach.
-You can find out more about the bus service and the coastal walks at www.walescoastpath.gov.uk

 Our Favourite Beaches